 Don’t buy a car that thieves like to steal.

 It’s more expensive to insure a car that is popular with car thieves.
 You can check out the statistics for that at ConsumerAffairs.com.
 And while you’re at it, don’t buy a car that is expensive to repair.

 Many insurance companies offer a “low-mileage discount” to drivers who qualify.
 So if you can carpool to work, you might save on gas AND insurance.
 And not only that — you’ll sustain less wear and tear on your vehicle too.
 Lastly, many cities reserve an express lane on the freeway/interstate for carpoolers — so you’ll get to work faster, too.
 Call your insurer and find out whether you qualify.

 Safety features can save you money, too.

-Did you know that You can often get a discount if you own a car with automatic seat belts, anti-lock brakes and/or daytime running lights?
-Also, if you have an approved alarm system or other anti-theft device you can save money, too.
+Did you know that You can often get a discount if you own a car with automatic seat belts, anti-lock brakes, and/or daytime running lights?
+Also, if you have an approved alarm system or another anti-theft device you can save money, too.

 Put your teenager on your policy.

 Don’t put teens on their own policy — it costs too much.
 And another thing about teens: if they keep decent grades and pass an approved drivers’ training course, you can get a reduced rate for that as well.
 Lastly, if your teen goes to college more than 100 miles from home, they can qualify for further discounts — if they leave their car at home.